Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate -1943:

-Departed Halifax on Dec.
-2-1943 in Convoy SC 148, being the Vice Commodore vessel for the convoy.
-Norhauk was on a voyage from St. John N. B. with 6800 tons general cargo for London, incl. about 500 tons ferro chrome in hold No. 3.
-In the morning of Dec.
-15, SC 148 split into 2 groups, with Norhauk taking over as Commodore Vessel for the northbound group.
-She arrived Loch Ewe in the morning of Dec.
-16, then joined a coastal convoy that evening, arriving Methil Roads in the afternoon of the 18th, and left again the next day in a southbound coastal convoy.
 On Dec.
 21 a pilot embarked at the inlet to the Thames.
 Around 14:38 that day, when in 51 50 03N 01 33 01E (Thames Estuary) a horrendous explosion occurred beneath the after part of hatch 3, practically severing the ship in 2 to the 'tween deck, and in a matter of seconds she sank in the middle down to the upper bridge, and was under water from hatch 1 to hatch 5.
 On the bridge at the time were the 2nd mate and the pilot, the captain having left a little earlier, as he had been up for more than 48 hours.
 There was no time to get to the lifeboats on the boat deck before they went under.
 The 2nd mate was injured, but tried to release the No. 1 boat with the captain's help, however, the captain was taken by the suction.

 Stoker Stenhovden and Donkeyman Johannessen were killed in the engine room.
 The 1st radio operator was also on watch, while the 2nd radio operator was off duty, as were the other casualties listed below, except for the cook.
 The pilot was killed on the upper bridge.
 Some of the men who had been amidships were either killed in the explosion, or injured so badly they were unable to jump overboard to save themselves, while others drowned.
 Several vessels nearby came to assist and picked up 15 from the water (incl. a British gunner), 12 from the stern and 3 from the prow, total count: 11 died, 30 survived.

 According to a report presented at the subsequent inquiry, held in London on Jan.
 6-1944, Norhauk did have degaussing installed, and this had been on the whole time.
-In addition to the captain, the 2nd mate, the boatswain, the carpenter and the 3rd engineer appeared at the hearings.
-The boatswain and the carpenter had been forward when the ship struck the mine and they both remained there with another crew member until rescued by lifeboats from other vessels in the convoy.
-The engineer had been in the engine room, ended up in the water and swam around for about half an hour before getting onto the after part of the ship which was still above water, and was picked up from there by a tug which had come to in order to tow the ship away(?), along with the 11 others who had remained in that area.
+The captain, the 2nd mate, the boatswain, the carpenter and the 3rd engineer appeared at the hearings.
+The boatswain and the carpenter had been forward when the ship struck the mine and they both remained there with another crew member until rescued by lifeboats from other ships in the convoy.
+The engineer had been in the engine room.
+He ended up in the water and swam around for about half an hour before getting onto the after part of the ship which was still above water, and was picked up from there by a tug which had come to in order to tow the ship away(?), along with the 11 others who had remained in that area.
 While in the water he had seen Stoker Steen on the propeller and swam towards him, but as he came closer he was gone.
 He had also seen another 2 men swimming around whom he believed to have been the 2nd radio operator and the cook.

 A visitor to my website has told me that "Shipwreck Index of the British Isles" lists her cargo as 111 tons of flour, 1,000 tons of zinc, 863 tons of cheese, 727 tons of aluminium, 627 tons of military vehicles, 60 tons of tank parts, 95 tons of wireless sets and 236 tons of guns and aircraft (totalling 3719 tons).
 This source adds that the wreck was dispersed by explosives.